-1. Tap the My Storage tab, then press + (plus icon) and choose New Combined Cloud.
+1. Tap the Storage tab, then press + Add Combined Cloud.

 2. Edit the name for Combined Cloud if need be, tick all the cloud drives you added above, and click Next.

-3. Determine the cloud drive order to store backup files using the up and down triangle icon, and click OK.
+3. Determine the cloud drive order to store backup files using the up and down triangle icon, and click Combine.

 Now, your public cloud drives has been increased successfully.
 It's especially useful when you perform Synology C2 cloud backup to the public cloud, and there is no enough cloud storage space on the public cloud.

 Note: If you want to move a file in Google Drive to another account, please try the web version of CBackup, then just go to the Backup Tasks tab and follow the steps in the given link.
 The steps are suitable for all cloud drives regardless of different clouds and different accounts of the same cloud.